Year4000/PyCloud/README.md

 ## Redis Channels

-**year4000.pycloud.rank** Used for internal tracking of servers **year4000.pycloud.input** Used to create or destroy a node, the payload is a JSON string
+**year4000.pycloud.rank** Used for internal tracking of servers **year4000.pycloud.create** Used to create a node, the payload is a JSON string